-For most employers, the resume-submission-to-interview-invitation process typically runs through these 4 steps:
+For most employers, the resume-submission-to-interview-invitation process typically runs through this process:

 When nothing, or nothing good, is found about you online, you end up in the "less likely" or "no" groups.

 Employers hope to find something good and solid that agrees with, and reinforces, the claims on the resume -- a LinkedIn Profile is perfect for this.
-Without that "social proof," you aren’t invited in for an interview.
+Without that "social proof," you are not invited in for an interview.
 Opportunity over.

 The good news is that job seekers can influence what is found in this process.